Sean Hyde – lead vocals, guitars, bass

 Sean Hyde – known to his intimates as Shorn Head for blatantly perceptible reasons – was in purgatory.
 After 17 years and four children, his wife came out as a lesbian and initiated divorce proceedings.
 In fear of losing his children and home, and unable to afford a solicitor, Hyde was nearing a nervous breakdown trying to fight the might of Money and Court.
-During a heart-to-heart phone call to Paul Hamilton (together they were the rhythm section of Horrible Head), Sean plaintively asked, “What can I do?”
+During a heart-to-heart phone call to Paul Hamilton, Sean plaintively asked, “What can I do?”
 Knowing nowt about the law, but perhaps a little bit about distraction tactics, his former drummer suggested, “Why don’t we make an album?”

-Invigorated by the idea, Sean set to work composing music for lyrics written especially for him by Paul (who was also going through a marriage breakdown) during a week spent at Hyde’s home in Bridport, Dorset.
+Invigorated by the idea, Hyde set to work composing music for lyrics written especially for him by Hamilton (who was also thoroughly enjoying a marriage breakdown) during a week spent at Hyde’s home in Bridport, Dorset.

-“undoneup” was recorded in Hyde’s front room (a pair of tights acting as a microphone’s ‘pop’ guard) with the assistance of childhood chum Mark Wallis, two of his daughters providing backing vocals, a music student at the school where he teaches supplying sax, and Hamilton making tea (which was always welcome) and musical suggestions (which wasn’t).
+The result, undoneup, was recorded in Hyde’s front room (a pair of tights acting as a microphone’s ‘pop’ guard) with the assistance of childhood chum Mark Wallis, two of his daughters providing backing vocals, a sax-tootling music student at the school where Hyde taught, and Hamilton making tea (which was always welcome) and musical suggestions (which wasn’t).
 The result could have been a thoroughly miserable collection of tear-stained self-indulgence but – mercifully – it is shot through with optimism and not a little sardonic humour.